Rebuilding the most ignored tool in construction

 Design Execution

-Connecting scheduling to the rest of Procore
+Connecting scheduling to the rest of the platform

 Outcome